-- Lab seats had a stable base and could be easily disinfected (74.3%). - Routine checks of air conditioning systems were performed consistently and were documented (91.4%). - Washbasins were positioned near the laboratory exits (88.6%), although just 5.7% were equipped with a hands-free operation. - Biological agents (94.3%) and reagents (91.4%) were stored safely and in appropriate locations. - The level of luminosity and available spaces were adequate for conducting safe analytical tasks in the laboratory, as well as for maintenance and disinfection (88.6%).
+- Lab seats had a stable base and could be easily disinfected (74.3%). - Routine checks of air conditioning systems were performed consistently and were documented (91.4%). - Washbasins were positioned near the laboratory exits (88.6%), although only a very small amount were equipped with a hands-free operation. - Biological agents (94.3%) and reagents (91.4%) were stored safely and in appropriate locations. - The level of light in lux per square meter and available spaces were adequate for conducting safe analytical tasks in the laboratory, as well as for maintenance and disinfection (88.6%).